nus-cs2103-AY2122S1/ip/docs/README.md

 ## Features
 Duke supports 3 main types of tasks: Todos, Deadlines and Events.
 You can perform Create, Read and Delete operations on these tasks, or mark them as done.
 Duke also helps you search for tasks if the list gets too long.

+Furthermore, Duke recently supposed the function to add tags!
+You can now optionally add tag(s) to a post to highlight the category that post falls into.

 ## Usages

 #### `list` &mdash; List Tasks